 Pinegrow is a desktop app that converts HTML files to WordPress themes by adding WordPress template markers to your HTML in a visual interface.
 It's powerful for developers who want full control and don't mind a steep learning curve.

-The limitation: Pinegrow works with local HTML files.
-If your design is an AI-generated React app deployed to Vercel, or a Webflow export with complex interactions, you're back to doing significant manual work before Pinegrow can even start.
+One limitation: Pinegrow works with local HTML files.
+If your design is an AI-generated React app deployed to Vercel, or a Webflow export with complex interactions, you'll need to do significant manual work before Pinegrow can even start.

 Which method to pick